Table of Contents

 Checking protability between shells

-Here are few examples which run fine in one shell variant and is a problem on other. shellcheck does good job on detecting these issues.
+Here are a few examples that may run without issues in one shell variant but pose problems in others.
+Shellcheck does a good job of detecting these issues.

 echo {1..10} # Works in bash and ksh.
 Doesn't work in sh or dash